 FCA statement on planned amendments to the Benchmarks Regulation

-The EU Benchmarks Regulation covers a broad variety of benchmarks.
-It applies to all benchmarks that are used to reference financial instruments admitted to trading or traded on a regulated venue, such as energy and currency derivatives, those that are used in financial contracts, such as mortgages and those that are used to measure the performance of investment funds.
+The EU Benchmarks Regulation implements and builds upon the IOSCO Principles for Financial Benchmarks.
+The Regulation covers a broad variety of benchmarks and applies to all benchmarks that are used to reference financial instruments admitted to trading or traded on a regulated venue, such as energy and currency derivatives, those that are used in financial contracts, such as mortgages and those that are used to measure the performance of investment funds.
 The EU Benchmarks Regulation defines an index as a figure which is publicly available and is regularly determined, either by applying a formula to or making an assessment of a representative set of underlying data.

 Benchmarks represent a wide range of underlying asset classes including equity, fixed income, commodity, FX, as well as alternative, non-financial interests.
 LIBOR, SONIA, FTSE100 and ICE Brent Index are just a few examples of a large number of benchmarks provided and used in the financial markets.
 The Regulation seeks to address possible shortcomings at every stage in the production and use of benchmarks.

 The integrity of the benchmark administrator and the underlying data is of critical importance since for nearly all widely used indices some judgment or discretion needs to be exercised.
 For all benchmarks there is discretion - either at the input data or the administrator level and conflicts of interest exist.
 As such, the potential for manipulation exists in the same way as has been demonstrated in the cases of EURIBOR and LIBOR.

 The Regulation has at its core four main objectives:

 1. to enhance governance and controls over the benchmark process and in particular ensure that administrators avoid conflicts of interest, or at least manage them adequately;